jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Reverberatorium is a furnace in which the matter is calcined by a flame.

-Rillus is an instrument which Goldsmiths use to poure their melted metalls into long forms, and it is called a Jngat.
+Rillus is an instrument which Goldsmiths use to poure their melted metals into long forms, and it is called a Jngat.

 Rosea is the same as Erisipelas.